If Your Vagina Itches, This Might Be Why

 Bacterial Vaginosis

 Bacterial vaginosis, aka BV, is often mistaken for a yeast infection.
 BV is “a shift in the pH balance of the vagina,” explains Midcalf.
-“It can cause itching, as well as an odor often described as ‘fishy.’”
+“It can cause itching, as well as an odour often described as ‘fishy.’”
 Like yeast infections, BV is common — in fact, according to the CDC, it’s the most common vaginal infection in cis women ages 15-44, even more common than yeast infections.
-Along with itchiness and odor, common symptoms include a gray or white discharge and a burning feeling when you pee (similar to a UTI).
+Along with itchiness and odour, common symptoms include a grey or white discharge and a burning feeling when you pee (similar to a UTI).
 Like yeast infections, BV is treatable with medication.

 Advertisement